cafesuada24/CW-VideoPlayer/README.md

 # Video Player

-Video Player is an Python tkinter application
+Video Player is an Python tkinter application that can check video's information, play a video list or update video information

 ## Requirements